 In this Information Statement, unless the context otherwise requires, "Dropbox, Inc.," the "Company," "we," "us" and "our" and similar expressions refer to Dropbox, Inc., a Delaware corporation.
-This Information Statement is being sent to inform our stockholders that stockholders holding a majority of the voting power of the Company's outstanding Class A Common Stock, par value \$0.00001 per share ("Class A Common Stock"), and Class B Common Stock, par value \$0.00001 per share ("Class B Common Stock" and together with the Class A Common Stock, "Common Stock"), voting together as a single class, took action by written consent to approve the reincorporation of the Company from the State of Delaware to the State of Nevada (the "Nevada Reincorporation") by conversion pursuant to which the Company would be converted from a corporation organized under the laws of the State of Delaware to a corporation organized under the laws of the State of Nevada (the "Nevada Corporation").
+This Information Statement is being sent to inform our stockholders that stockholders holding a majority of the voting power of the Company's outstanding Class A Common Stock, par value \$0.00001 per share ("Class A Common Stock"), and Class B Common Stock, par value \$0.00001 per share ("Class B Common Stock" and together with the Class A Common Stock, "Common Stock"), voting together as a single class, took action by written consent to approve the reincorporation of the Company from the State of Delaware to the State of Nevada (the "Nevada Reincorporation") by conversion pursuant to which the Company would be converted from a corporation organized under the laws of the State of Delaware to a corporation organized under the laws of the State of Delaware to a corporation organized under the laws of the State of Nevada (the "Nevada Reincorporation").
 On January 17, 2025, our board of directors unanimously approved and recommended the Nevada Reincorporation for approval by the Company's stockholders.
-On January 28, 2025, the Consenting Stockholders (as defined below) delivered to the Company a written consent (the "Written Consent") approving the Nevada Reincorporation, including the resolutions of our board of directors approving the Nevada Reincorporation (the "Nevada Reincorporation Resolutions").
+On January 28, 2025, the Consenting Stockholders (as defined below) delivered to the Company a written consent (the "Written Consent") approving the Nevada Reincorporation, including the resolutions of our board of directors approving the Nevada Reincorporation (the "Nevada Reincorporation, including the resolutions").

-This Information Statement is being sent on February , 2025 to the Company's stockholders of record as of January 28, 2025 (the "Record Date") that did not execute the Written Consent.
+This Information Statement is being sent on February 10, 2025 to the Company's stockholders of record as of January 28, 2025 (the "Record Date") that did not execute the Written Consent.
 This Information Statement constitutes notice to our stockholders of a corporate action taken by our stockholders without a meeting as required by Section 228 of the General Corporation Law of the State of Delaware (the "DGCL").